0xDarki/web-streamer/README.md

 1. Verify that the RTMP URL is correct and accessible
 2. Check the logs: `docker logs -f mon-stream`
 3. Test the RTMP connection with another tool (OBS, FFmpeg direct)

+### RTMPS connection errors (End of file, session invalidated)

+If you see errors like "End of file" or "The specified session has been invalidated":
+1. The script now automatically retries connections (up to 5 times by default)
+2. You can adjust retry behavior with `MAX_RETRIES` and `RETRY_DELAY` environment variables
+3. Check if the RTMP URL/stream key is still valid (some services expire keys)
+4. Verify network connectivity to the RTMPS server
+5. The script includes improved RTMPS parameters for better stability

 ### Audio not working